 Terpenes are chemicals with a huge array of fragrances, flavors, and effects.
-Their extractions from plants are the most important components of the essential oils used in herbal medicine, nutritional supplements and cosmetics.
-Jampha has harnessed the power of these plant medicines into 7 power packed terpene profiles.
+Their extractions from plants are the most important components of essential oils used in herbal medicine, nutritional supplements, and cosmetics.
+Jampha has harnessed the power of these plant medicines into seven power-packed terpene profiles.

 Isolated Terpene Properties

 Alpha-Pinene and Beta-Pinene (a-pinene and b-pinene)

 These two cannabis terpenes smell like pine trees, and that’s also where they can be found in large amounts.
 Other plants rich in pinene include rosemary, orange peels, basil, parsley, and of course, cannabis.
 Like many other terpenes, pinene terpenes have an anti-inflammatory effect on humans.
 More importantly, pinene terpenes help improve air flow and respiratory functions, while also helping to reduce memory loss related to THC.
 Cannabis, if the strain is rich in alpha and beta pinene, can actually help with asthma.
 Pinene also helps patients with arthritis, Crohn’s Disease, and cancer.
 Welcome to the benefits of pinene!